Definition Of Adult Education

 Advantages of Adult Education

-People also fear that they are or not qualified for the variety of aids offered to students such as; grants, low interest loans, scholarships, etc. Some don’t know that these aids are given out regardless of credit, GPA or income level, and they miss out.
+People also fear that they are or are not qualified for the variety of aids offered to students such as; grants, low-interest loans, scholarships, etc. Some don’t know that these aids are given out regardless of credit, GPA or income level, and they miss out.
 Part-time students can also apply for these aids.
 Additionally, many companies will offer tuition reimbursement programs for employees wishing to further their education in that respective industry or as stipulated by that company.

 Adults starting new or returning to school most often have found within themselves a strengthened desire to succeed.
-Studies have shown that 80% of adult students graduate as compared to a 50% average graduation rate among the traditional students.
+Studies have shown that 80% of adult students graduate as compared to a 50% average graduation rate among traditional students.

 Adults have a bank of knowledge from life or work experience that can contribute to what they will learn in school.
 This is a fantastic advantage over their younger peers.
 Adults also view their professors as peers and are less intimidated by them.

 Higher education for an adult is a life-changing experience.
 Most often, adults go to school to further their education in hopes of a salary increase, chances for promotion, or they go to school for a change, hoping to enter into a better field or pursue a field that they have a deep-rooted passion for.